Our Business Practices

 - Review and evaluate annually its performance and report the results to the Board.

-- Review and assess annually the adequacy of this charter and, if appropriate, recommend changes to the charter to the Board.
+- Review and assess annually the adequacy of this charter and, if appropriate, recommend changes to this charter to the Board.

-- Have such other authority, duties or responsibilities as may be delegated to the Committee by the Board.
+- Have such other authority, duties and responsibilities as may be delegated to the Committee by the Board.